phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-setup-guide.md

 - Postman or curl
 - A wallet address to test with
 ```

-## 🛠 3.
-Explain How to Set Up Authentication
+## 3. Explain how to set up authentication
 Clearly describe how the user should authenticate their API calls.

 **Example:**
 To authorize requests to the Chimoney API, include your API key in the header: